 David Baranowski, Accompanist

-For the past nine years, he has been touring internationally with rock icon Ritchie Blackmore as a keyboardist and singer.
+For the past eleven years, he has been touring internationally with rock icon Ritchie Blackmore as a keyboardist and singer.
 He has played over 100 concerts and visited nearly 25 countries as a member of Blackmore’s Night, which has been on the charts in Germany, the Czech Republic, England, and the USA.
 Mr. Baranowski has appeared on German television multiple times and was featured on the primetime program Hit Giganten as well as Fernsehgarten reaching millions of viewers.

 In the fall of 2010, David also began collaboration with Irish singer Julie Feeney.
 Julie is in the midst of composing her third album and first opera, and returned to the States to tour in spring 2012, with David at the keyboard.